Welcome to Roger Russell's

 Switch the preamp to the stereo mode.
 Any phase differences between channels will depart from a straight line and have a circular motion.
 When deep bass is heard, a corresponding pattern may be seen.
 If there are no phase differences, the pattern will remain a straight line.
 Different recordings will show a different variety of displays.

-In my experience, deep bass does not occur very often, perhaps only 5% of the time, but when it's there it's most impressive and I don't want to miss it.
+In my experience, deep bass does not occur very often, perhaps only 5% of the time, but when it is there it is most impressive and I don't want to miss it.
 If you are concerned about accuracy for all types of program material, and who knows how a recording has been mixed, two subwoofers should be used, one for each channel.
 How many of us use our home theater system to play our older stereo recordings as well as movies?
 Please raise your hand!
 Thank you.
 If you're using full range speakers on the left and right front channels and no mono subwoofer, you got it right!

 Separate Source Perception